akiryk/tutorials-learning-lessons/GCP/infrastructure-foundation.md

 Firewall rules are applied to the network as a whole, but connections are allowed or denied at the instance level.
 Even if firewall rules are deleted, there's an implied rule to deny all ingress and allow all egress

+### Common Network Designs
+- If your app needs increased availability, put >1 VM in multiple zones but within the same subnet
+- If your app needs increased robust systems, use multiple regions.

 ### VMs with no external IP
 We create a VM without an external IP and access it with cloud iap.
 We then enable private google access and  so it can access google api services.